aneksteind/Core/README.md

 stack build
 stack exec core-compiler [file]
 ```
+There will be an option to run using a tag such as ``` stack exec core-compiler -v [file] ``` which will print out each evaluation step the G-Machine makes in the near future.
+The functionality is already in the project via the ```showResults``` function.
+Replace ```showFinalResult``` in ```Main.hs``` with this function to view the steps the G-Machine makes.

 As the project currently stands, anyone who wants to create a simple functional language can do so by parsing it into the Core Expression AST found in this project.

+When the project is ready, I will export a library to hackage that will sort of streamline the process of linking to the core compiler, sort of like connecting to LLVM IR in the llvm-general package.

 ##About the Project